-Study of human anatomy through drawing, in-class skills development, homework portfolio, and research in historical and contemporary figuration required.
+Study of the human figure through drawing from life.
+Curriculum will include drawing and observations skills development, including basic anatomy studies.
+Regular homework will be assigned that may include research in historical and contemporary figuration.

 PHILOSOPHY

 This is a life drawing course grounded in the idea that anyone can learn to draw and that learning to draw is about accessing a mental state, as well as about acquiring particular technical skills.
 In this course, we will engage with drawing materials and processes through an exploration of drawing the human figure.
 We will practice observational drawing which will require patience, openness and a willingness to let go of assumptions that get in the way of seeing.
 This requires a commitment to practice, and a willingness to take time it takes.
 In this course, we will explore unique ways of drawing - slowing way down, focusing on close looking, curiously engaging with the subject as well as the drawing itself, making mistakes, and then trying again.
 Your drawing skills will drastically improve just by making the commitment to the process and practice of drawing for this course.